abhishekPurandare-obs/Image_Classfier/README.md

 First create a repository, in your ECS repositories. from there you click on `view push commands` and see how to push the image or you can just set up [this](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/scikit_bring_your_own/container/build_and_push.sh) script.

+## 3. Training your model on sagemaker

+## 4. Creating an endpoint using MLflow sagemaker API